 As the irrigation period ends in late September or early October and with colder weather and shorter days, flood control criteria go into effect.
 At this time, the Water Master orders releases from reservoirs as necessary to create and maintain the flood storage capacity.
 During this time, flows in the Truckee River may exceed Floriston Rates.
 The Water Master maintains the flood storage capacity from November 1 until the runoff period or until flooding is imminent.
 Instructions as to the timing of filling reservoirs are provided by the U.S. Army Corps of Engineers in concert with runoff predictions by the U.S. Soil Conservation Service.
-In September 1974, the Water Master ordered releases from Prosser Creek, Boca, and Stampede Reservoirs.
-These releases caused Floriston rates to be exceeded during those months by about 200 ft 3/s.
-In 1976, by contrast, flows did not increase because the reservoirs were already heavily drawn down.

-During the winter season the Water Master attempts to maintain Floriston rates with freedom to store or release water according to the priorities, so long as flood storage space is maintained.
+During the winter season, the Water Master attempts to maintain Floriston rates with freedom to store or release water according to the priorities, so long as flood storage space is maintained.
 How much water is actually stored depends upon reservoir volume and available runoff.
-In 1975, Prosser Creek, Stampede, and Boca Reservoirs were almost full within flood-storage constraints during the entire winter period, and flows remained above Floriston rates.
-In 1977, the 350 ft 3/s flow necessary to maintain Floriston rates and water being bypassed for storage in Lahontan Reservoir.
-Maintenance of the higher flow did not allow the Water Master to store a significant amount of water upstream.

 As the weather becomes warmer and heavy snowmelt begins in April and May, the Water Master orders water storage in the reservoirs according to the priorities.
 The rate at which flood-storage constraints are relaxed is dependent upon runoff predictions of the Soil Conservation Service.
-Because of this, the Water Master's ability to hold flow to Floriston rates is less in a wet year than in a dry year.
-In 1975, limitations on storing water because of runoff predictions prevented the Water Master from limiting flows to Floriston rates during the entire runoff period.
-In 1977, insufficient runoff and stored water prevented the rates from being met after April 1.
+Because of this, the Water Master's ability to hold flow to Floriston rates is less in a wet year than in a dry year

-6.4.4 Upper Truckee River
+D.6.4.4 Upper Truckee River

 In addition to the outflow from Lake Tahoe, the bulk of the flow of the Truckee River is derived from tributary streams between the lake outlet and the California-Nevada State line.
-In order to control that flow for allocation to numerous users downstream and to provide protection against downstream flooding, reservoirs were built at six sites on four of the tributaries.
+To control that flow for allocation to numerous users downstream and to provide protection against downstream flooding, reservoirs were built at six sites on four of the tributaries.